LiveHelperChat/doc/docs/install.md

 </Files>
 ```

+Other possible reasons

+* You have changed `Chat configuration -> Misc -> Domains where script can be embedded.
+E.g example.com, google.com` but embedded script in not listed domain.
+* You have enabled `System configuration -> GEO Adjustment` but provided invalid data.
+* You have blocked yourself via `System configuration -> Live help configuration -> Blocking -> Blocked users`

 ## Chat was closed by an operator/visitor, but visitor starting chat again opens an old chat?

 Most likely you have enabled `Chat configuration -> Misc -> Reopen chat functionality enabled`